 My fitness goals are always to push my own strength and flexibility.
 I am constantly working on my weaker areas.
 Every dancer has a stronger/more flexible leg and I am trying to even myself out.
 Cardio is very important for dancers too as some shows can be very physically demanding.

 Where do you find your training motivation/inspiration?

-I have always looked up to certain dancers/ choreographers since I started my training at The Northern School of Contemporary Dance in 2005.
-Also whenever I work on dance contracts with new dancers, I take their strengths and can be very inspired to apply this to my own practice.
+I have looked up to certain dancers and choreographers since I started my training at The Northern School of Contemporary Dance in 2005.
+Also, whenever I work on dance contracts with new dancers, I take their strengths and can be very inspired to apply this to my own practice.

 How did you find the Sundried activewear?

 I was extremely pleased with my Sundried products, the quality of the garments is of a very high standard.
-I particularly love my leggings, they are the most comfortable leggings I have ever trained in, the material is very soft and easy to stretch in.
-I like the height of the waist.
+I particularly love the women's leggings, they are the most comfortable leggings I have ever trained in!
+The material is very soft and easy to stretch in and I like the height of the waist.
 The sports bra is also very comfortable and I have been complimented on it every time I have worn it.